-At long last, one of your projects for the New Year is to finally upgrade your organization’s expense management process.
+At long last, one of your projects for next year is to finally upgrade your organization’s expense management process.

 Maybe AP has realized that the dollar amount you spend on the tape your team uses to attach receipts has become an accounting line item on its own.
 Maybe your users are finally at the end of their tether with a complex, unintuitive solution which doesn’t really do what it claims to do.